sinsunsan/sinsunsan.github.io/_posts/2016-12-28-typical-grammatical-fault-in-english.md

 ### There **is** lot of cats > There **are** lot of cats

 In french Il y a beaucoup de chats
-In french 'Il y a' is invariable so if we speak about cats it is always chats.
+In french 'Il y a' is invariable so if we speak about cats it is always 'Il y a'.
-In english There +  verb to be take the plural of what follow
+In english There + verb 'to be' take the plural of what follow.

 ### He **do** a great job > He do**es** a great job

 Why?
 English have a simplistic conjugation by comparison with latin languages.
-But there is one exception for he, she, it pronouns that make the verb take a s.
+But there is one exception for **he, she, it** personal pronouns that make the verb take a **s**.

 * I do
 * You do